Costa Rica Herping Tour

 General tips

-To ensure the best experience, it’s important to consider some key factors that will make your stay in Ecuador more enjoyable:
+For a better experience, it’s important to keep in mind a few factors that will help make your stay in Costa Rica more comfortable:

 Photographic equipment